MarioLegenda/postgres_example_databases/README.md

 `docker compose up --build`

+Then, go into the container with:

+`docker exec -it db sh`

+When in container:

+`psql -U postgres`

+When in postgres:

+`\l`

+And it will list all of the loaded databases.

 This repo does not include the postgres_air database or the wikipedia vector database since they are too big for Github.
 But, you can include it after cloning this project.